Jesus Christ: Who Is This Man?

 Acting like God

-“Who is this fellow?” asked the Pharisees when they heard Jesus forgive sins.
+“Who is this?” asked the Pharisees when they heard Jesus forgive sins.
 “Who can forgive sins but God alone?”
 (Luke 5:21).
-Sin is an offense against God, so how could a human say the offense is removed from the record?
-It was blasphemy, they said.
+Sin is disobedience against God, so how could a human say it didn’t count?
 Jesus knew what they thought about it, but he forgave sins anyway.
 He even implied that he had no sins of his own (John 8:46).
-He made some astonishing claims:
+He made some extraordinary claims:

-- He claimed to be the Son of God – another blasphemy, they said, since in that culture it implied equality with God (John 5:18; 19:7).
+• He was the Son of God—another sin, they said, since it implied he was as important as God (John 5:18; 19:7).

-- He claimed to be one with the Father (John 10:30), which the Jewish leaders again said was blasphemous (verse 33).
+• He was one with the Father (John 10:30), which the religious leaders again said was a horribly sinful idea (John 10:33).

-- He claimed to be so much like God that people should look at him to see the Father (John 14:9; 1:18).
+• He was so much like God that if people want to see God, they should look at Jesus (John 14:9; 1:18).

-- He claimed to be the Lord of the Sabbath – the Lord of a God-given law!
-(Matthew 12:8).
+• He is the Lord of the Sabbath, with authority over a God-given law (Matthew 12:8).

-If he were merely a human, his teaching was arrogant and sinful.
+If Jesus were only a human, he thought too much of himself.
 But Jesus backed up his words with some amazing actions.
-“Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles” (John 14:11).
-Miracles can’t force anyone to believe, but they can provide powerful supporting evidence.
+“Believe me that I am in the Father and the Father is in me, but if you do not, then believe because of the works themselves” (John 14:11).
+Miracles can’t force anyone to believe, but they can provide good supporting evidence.

 To show that he had the authority to forgive sins, Jesus healed a paralyzed man (Luke 5:23-25).
-His miracles give evidence that what he said about himself is true.
-He has more-than-human power, because he is more than a human.
-The claims that would have been blasphemous in anyone else were true for Jesus.
-He could speak like God and act like God because he was God in the flesh.
+His miracles are evidence that what he said about himself is true.
+He has supernatural power because he is more than a human.
+If an ordinary person said the things Jesus did, they would be sinful, but for Jesus, they were true.
+He could speak and act like God because he was God in the flesh.

 Who did he think he was?

-When Peter said, “You are the Christ, the Son of the living God,” Jesus answered, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven” (Matthew 16:16-17).
-Jesus was the Son of God.
-He was the Christ, the Messiah – the person uniquely anointed by God for a special mission.
+When Peter said, “You are the Messiah, the Son of the living God,” Jesus agreed.
+“Flesh and blood has not revealed this to you but my Father in heaven” (Matthew 16:16-17).
+Peter was right: Jesus was the Son of God, the Christ, the Messiah—the person sent by God for a special purpose.

-When Jesus called 12 disciples, one for each tribe of Israel, he did not count himself among the 12.
-He was above them, for he was above all Israel.
+When Jesus called 12 disciples, one for each tribe of Israel (Matthew 19:28), he did not count himself among the 12.
+He had authority over them, because he was above all Israel.
 He was the maker and builder of the new Israel.
-At the last Supper, he proclaimed himself to be the basis of the new covenant, a new relationship with God.
-He saw himself as the focal point of what God was doing in the world.
+At his last meal with his disciples, he said he would make a new covenant, a new relationship with God (Luke 22:20).
+He was the center of what God was doing in the world.

 Jesus spoke boldly against traditions, against laws, against the temple, against religious leaders.
-He demanded that his followers abandon everything to follow him, to put him first in their lives, to give him complete allegiance.
-He spoke with the authority of God – but he spoke on his own authority.
+He said that his followers should abandon everything to follow him, put him first in their lives, and give him complete loyalty.
+He spoke with the authority of God—but he spoke on his own authority.
 He had authority equal to God.

 Jesus said he shared glory with God before the world began (John 17:5).
-John tells us that he existed even in the beginning of time, as the Word (John 1:1).
-John tells us that the universe was made through the Word (John 1:3).
-The Father was the Designer, and the Word was the Creator who carried out the design.
-“All things were created by him and for him” (Colossians 1:16; 1 Corinthians 8:6).
+Jesus existed even in the beginning of time, as the Word (John 1:1).
+The universe was made through the Word (John 1:3).
+“All things have been created through him and for him” (Colossians 1:16; 1 Corinthians 8:6).
 Hebrews 1:2 says that God made the universe through the Son.

 Who is Jesus?
-He is a divine being who became flesh.
-He was in the beginning with God; he was the Creator of all, the Author of life (Acts 3:15).
-He is exactly like God, has glory like God, and has powers that only God has.
-Little wonder that the disciples concluded that he was God, even in the flesh.
+He is a divine Person who became a human.
+He was in the beginning with God; he was the Creator of all and the Author of life (Acts 3:15).
+He is exactly like God, and can do things that only God can do.
+It is no surprise that the disciples concluded that he was and is God, even in the flesh.

 Worthy of worship

-God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+God exalted him even more highly and gave him the name that is above every other name, so that at the name given to Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:9-11, quoting Isaiah 45:23)

-“In Christ,” Paul said, “all the fullness of the Deity lives in bodily form” (Colossians 2:9).
-Jesus Christ is fully divine, and even now has bodily form.
-He is the exact representation of God – God made flesh.
+Jesus Christ is fully divine, but he is still a human (1 Timothy 2:5).
+He is the exact representation of God—God made flesh.
 If Jesus were only a human, it would be wrong to put our trust in him.
 But because he is divine, we are commanded to trust in him.
-He is utterly trustworthy, because he is God.
+He is completely trustworthy, because he is God.

-The divinity of Jesus is crucial for us, for he could reveal God to us accurately only if he is divine (John 1:18; 14:9).
-Only a divine person could forgive our sins, redeem us, and reconcile us to God.
-Only a divine person could be the object of our faith, the Lord to whom we give complete allegiance, the Savior we worship in song and prayer.
+Jesus could reveal God to us accurately only if he is divine (John 1:18; 14:9).
+Only a divine person could forgive our sins, reconcile us to God, and give us eternal life.
+Only a divine person could be worthy of our faith, the Lord to whom we give complete obedience, the Savior we worship in song and prayer.

 Truly human, truly God

-- The Son of God became genuinely human, but the Father did not.
+• The Son of God became human, but the Father did not.

 The Council of Nicea (A.D.
 325) declared that Jesus, the Son of God, was divine, of the same essence as the Father.
 The council of Chalcedon (A.D.
 451) explained that he was also human: